Docs

 :transformformNoSCI transform over the aggregated result map

-Async child-workflow items:
+Async child-flow items:

 Item fieldTypeRequiredNotes